 Treating Diabetic Retinopathy

-Each patient’s treatment plan is individual and may be based on the patient’s medical history, age, lifestyle and degree of damage to the retina.
+Each Gulf Coast Eye/Valley Retina Institute patient’s treatment plan is individually customized based on their medical history, age, lifestyle and degree of damage to the retina.

-If you’ve been diagnosed with diabetic retinopathy, controlling your diabetes is the most important step you can take to prevent further progression of the condition.
+If you’ve been diagnosed with diabetic retinopathy, managing your diabetes is the most important step you can take to prevent further progression of the condition.

-- Keep blood pressure in a healthy range
+- Keeping blood pressure in a healthy range

-Diabetes can have a major impact on every area of the body, including the eyes.
-The chronic high levels of blood sugar caused by diabetes damage the tiny blood vessels in the macula, a small area in the center of the retina that is critical to sharp vision.
-As the blood vessels weaken, they leak fluid, causing swelling known as Macular Edema.
-Without treatment, eyesight can gradually become severely impaired, and total vision loss can occur.
+Chronic high levels of blood sugar caused by diabetes can damage the tiny blood vessels in the macula, a small area in the center of the retina that is critical to sharp vision.
+As the blood vessels weaken, they leak fluid—causing swelling known as macular edema.

 Standard treatment for macular edema includes laser therapy and corticosteroid eye drops or injections.
 Laser therapy seals off the leaking blood vessels, while corticosteroid medication reduces inflammation and prevents further damage to the retina.